One of the things that makes the Electric Palace such a great place to visit is our fabulous, dedicated volunteer team.

 Werner Herzog's Encounters at the End of the World, about the residents of the McMurdo Station in Antarctica.
 I saw it at the Renoir cinema (now Curzon Bloomsbury) in London and was entranced, and the Bulgarian throat singers as the main soundtrack was so atmospheric.
 I raved about it for months at anyone I saw.

 Going a bit lower brow...
 The Fugitive.
 I saw it at least three times in the cinema when it first came out.
 And I must have seen it probably about 30 times since.
-Just a great, straightforward thriller.
+Just a great thriller with some tense and amusing scenes.
+And some fun Tommy Lee Jones dialogue.

 Volunteers at the Electric Palace sometimes see movies they may not have planned to watch, occasionally outside of their comfort zone or usual taste.
 Tell us about a film you saw at the Electric Palace that took you by surprise.